-Plan's cost difference between Brand \$50

-preferred brand name and generic minus Generic \$25

-preferred brand name and generic Total Difference \$25

-Preferred Brand Name Copayment plus \$30

-Your Cost Your cost \$55
+Plan's cost difference between - Brand (\$50) Generic (\$25) preferred brand name and generic Total Difference (\$25) Preferred Brand Name Copayment + Brand Name Copay (\$30) Your Cost = Your Cost (\$55)

 In addition to the higher brand name Copayment, if a generic is available, you pay the pharmacist 100 percent of the difference between the generic and the brand name prescription drug when it is dispensed at the request of the covered person.
 If the prescribing physician or other Participating Provider authorized to prescribe drugs within the scope of his or her license indicates on the prescription "brand name Medically Necessary" or "dispense as written" for a drug for which there is a generic equivalent, the brand name drug shall be dispensed for the brand name Copayment only.